 This recipe requires a chill period in the fridge, so don't preheat your oven yet!

-First, in a large mixing bowl combine the granulated sugar, brown sugar, vegetable oil, and eggs.
-Beat on medium speed with a hand mixer or in a stand mixer, for 1 minute until the batter is smooth and well combined.
+Combine the granulated sugar, brown sugar, vegetable oil, and eggs.
+Beat on medium speed for 1 minute until the batter is smooth.

-Add the dry ingredients in two additions to the wet ingredients.
-Beating until just combined after each addition.
+Add the dry ingredients in two additions, beating until just combined after each addition.

 After the cookie batter has chilled in the refrigerator, preheat the oven to 350°F.

-Place the icing sugar into a shallow bowl and, using a cookie scoop, scoop out the cookies and roll the batter into a round ball.
+Place the icing sugar into a shallow bowl and, using a cookie scoop, scoop out the cookies and roll the cookie dough into a round ball.

-Transfer the rolled cookie dough to the icing sugar and toss them around to completely coat them in icing sugar.
+Transfer the rolled cookie dough to the icing sugar and toss it around to coat it in icing sugar.

-Place the cookie dough balls onto a baking sheet, leaving approximately 3-4” between the cookies.
+Place the cookie dough balls onto a baking sheet, leaving approximately 3-4" in between.

-Gently press on the tops of the cookie balls with your fingers to slightly flatten the balls and create small cracks.
+Gently press on the tops of the cookie balls with your fingers to slightly flatten the cookie dough balls.

-Bake the cookies for 12 minutes until they are flattened out and crackly on top.
+Bake the cookies for 12 minutes until they are flattened out and have that classic crackle on top.

-Immediately transfer the cookies to a cooling rack, let cool and enjoy!
+Immediately transfer the cookies to a cooling rack, let cool fully and enjoy!

 Chocolate crinkle cookies can be stored in an airtight container at room temperature for up to 5 days.